hyosung11/Launch-School/Courses/journal.md

 19:31 Studied Hard Binding Functions with Contexts.
 This is interesting stuff even as it seems confusing on this pass.
 I think we covered this briefly and quickly in my General Assembly Coding Bootcamp.

 20:13 Finished "Hard Binding Functions with Contexts".

+20:57 I finished "Practice Problems: Hard Binding Functions with Contexts" and could mostly arrive at the right output even though as of now I can't really articulate the reasoning with accuracy or precision.
+I think I'm done for the night.
+I plan to work through the rest of Lesson 2 tomorrow.
+I hope at this rate, I can get through the rest of JS120 by the end of next week!